 This is the rate of change for the $\Phi-$relative entropy along the {\it perturbed curve} $\, \big( P^\psi (t) \big)_{t_0 \le t < t_0 + \varepsilon}\,,$ as measured on the manifold ${\cal M}$ with respect to the distance in (\ref{Metric_Dist_Too}).

-On the other hand, we have from (\ref{A54}), (\ref{A53}) and (\ref{A55}), the following observation: Along the {\it original curve} of time-marginal distributions $\, ( P (t) )_{t_0 \le t < \infty}\,$ for the Chain, which corresponds to taking $ \psi (\cdot) \equiv {\bm \ell} (\cdot) $ above, the rate of $\Phi-$relative entropy dissipation measured in terms of the ``flat metric" distance traveled on the manifold ${\cal M}, $ is given as
+On the other hand, we have from (\ref{A54}), (\ref{A53}) and (\ref{A55}), the following observation: Along the {\it original curve} of time-marginal distributions $\, ( P (t) )_{t_0 \le t < \infty}\,$ for the Chain, corresponding to taking $ \psi (\cdot) \equiv \varphi({\bm \ell}) (\cdot) $ above, the rate of $\Phi-$relative entropy dissipation measured in terms of the ``flat metric" distance traveled on the manifold ${\cal M}, $ is given as

 A simple comparison of the last two displays, via \textsc{Cauchy-Schwarz}, gives the steepest descent property

 of the $\Phi-$relative entropy with respect to the distance in (\ref{Metric_Dist}), along the original curve of \textsc{Markov} Chain time-marginals.
 Equality holds if, and only if, $\nabla \psi_{t_0}$ is a negative constant multiple of $\nabla \varphi ({\bm \ell }_{t_0})$.